bantbattlemage/LotusFactorioMod/readme.txt

 Unlock Chemical Science with the very limited amount of oil provided by Crude Oil patches on land (roughly 20% what you'd find in vanilla).
 Unlock Offshore Oil Rigs to exploit very rich Offshore Oil deposits and huge Cargo Ships to transport bulk goods.
 Unlock automatable Airplanes to cross the vast distances between islands at a much faster speed, but with far less cargo space than ships.
-Furhter refine oil and diversify the options with oil power with KS Powr and Schall Oil Fuel.
-Fuel your ships, planes, trucks, and trains with efficient refined Diesel Fuel, but the barrel it is stored i in is output as spent fuel.
+Refine oil into Diesel Fuel, and used it to power your generators and your vehicles before obtaining nuclear power.
+Fuel your hungry ships, planes, trucks, and trains with efficient refined Diesel Fuel, but the barrel it is stored in is output as spent fuel.
 Finally, unlock the Ballistic Missile Silo to exterminate island natives from afar.

 Integrated Mods with changes made:

+Advanced Autonomous Industries is fully enabled as dependencies but no changes have been made to it.
+Everything this fantastic set of mods does plays into what this modpack is trying to do.
+The only slight change is the Fuel Processing from AAI is set to be disabled by default, as this modpack intends you to use Diesel Fuel for your vehicles before getting Nuclear Fuel.

 Cargo Ships: Ships & Offshore Oil
 -Offshore power poles are disabled.